On the Joint Optimization of Energy Harvesting and Sensing of Piezoelectric Energy Harvesters: Case Study of a Cable-Stayed Bridge: Sensing Accuracy

 To interpret these results, it is necessary to consider that CNN extracts information from the time-frequency images.
-Figure \ref{CWTs} presents the CWT images of the generated voltage from the reference acceleration window, previously presented in Figure \ref{acc}.
-These images are obtained from the six PEH devices considered.
-The pink dashed lines represent the resonance frequencies of each device identified from the FRFs, presented earlier in Figure \ref{frfs}.
-As shown in Figure \ref{CWTs}, the highest values of wavelet coefficients, and consequently the most informative parts of these images are centred at frequencies close to the resonance frequencies of each PEH device.
-Further, since devices with different length associate with different resonance frequencies, the amount of information they provide will differ, which consequently leads to different sensing performance in terms of correctly labelling the class of speed.
-Next, A question arises on how the sensing accuracy and power generation are correlated.
+Fig. \ref{CWTs} presents the CWT images of the voltage signals generated from the reference acceleration window, previously presented in Fig. \ref{acc}, by the six PEHs considered in this study.
+The pink dashed lines represent the resonance frequencies of each device identified from the FRFs, presented in Fig. \ref{frfs}.
+As shown in Fig. \ref{CWTs}, the highest values of the wavelet coefficients, and consequently the most informative parts of these images, are centred close to some resonant frequencies of each PEH device, also influenced by the resonance frequencies of the bridge.
+Further, since devices with different length are associated with different resonance frequencies, the information they provide will differ, which consequently leads to different sensing performances.

+Next, a question arises on how the sensing accuracy and power generation are correlated.
 This issue will be addressed in the next section.